WITH KNOWING THE LAWS

 Although marijuana is legal in Colorado, if you’re not a U.S. citizen you can get in serious trouble with the federal government.
 Permanent legal residents and those with immigrant status should know how the law affects them.
 This video has the information that you need to know.

-Using marijuana in any form isn’t allowed in public places.
+Using marijuana in any form (smoking, eating, or vaping) isn’t allowed in public places.
 That includes ski resorts, sporting and music venues, state and national parks, campsites, playgrounds, sidewalks and roads, dispensaries, bars, restaurants, and outdoor or rooftop cafes.
 Keep in mind that property owners, landlords, and rental companies can ban people from using or having marijuana on their premises.
 Make sure you check the rules before you use.

 Marijuana is legal in Colorado, but it’s not legal federally.
 That means if you’re on federal lands, such as a national park or a national forest in Colorado, you can’t use marijuana or have it in your possession.